 Reading and critically evaluating scientific literature is one of the key activities of an active scientist.
 Each student will write and present a critical thesis about the most important findings within a research field of choice (in a broad sense).
 The writing of this thesis should be supervised by one of the staff members of the research group of choice.
-More information can be found in the ‘Richtlijnen’ for literature review on Blackboard.
+More information can be found in the ‘Richtlijnen’ for literature review on Brightspace.

-The aim the literature review is to provide students with general knowledge and skills to find, interpret, assess the importance, and keep track of the most relevant literature related to a field of research in which they plan to be active.
+Course objectives: The aim the literature review is to provide students with general knowledge and skills to find, interpret, assess the importance, and keep track of the most relevant literature related to a field of research in which they plan to be active.

-The student is able to select and review scientific papers leading to a concise document that reflects the state of the art and the remaining questions in a particular research area.
+Final qualifications: The student is able to select and review scientific papers leading to a concise document that reflects the state of the art and the remaining questions in a particular research area.